 services to MSFWs.

-TWC measures each Board’s success in delivering services based on Reemployment and Employment Engagement Measures (REEMs) and integrated common measures that are included in the Board’s contract with TWC.
+TWC measures each Board’s success in delivering services to career and training participants based on Reemployment and Employment Engagement Measures (REEMs) that are included in the Board’s contract with TWC.

-Boards’ ES performance is reported monthly through TWC’s monthly performance report.
+TWC and Boards’ ES performance is reported monthly through TWC’s monthly performance report.

 E-102: Services to Eligible Veterans